Vermont Licensing Overview for a Cosmetologist

 Upon the successful completion of a cosmetology / esthetician course or an apprenticeship, students within the state of Vermont are required to submit an application for licensure.
 This license application must be submitted to Vermont Board of Barbers and Cosmetologists for both a cosmetology license and an esthetician license.
 Educational transcripts, test scores and other documentation will need to be supplied, along with a set application fee.

 Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew this license every two years in November.
 This process is simple and can be done online through the Vermont Board of Barbers and Cosmetologists.
-There is a fee of $150 for this two year renewal.
+There is a fee of $130 for this two-year renewal.

-In the state of Vermont, there are no continuing Educational requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
+In Vermont, there are no continuing education requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
 This allows them to stay up to date with the latest techniques and trends in the field of beauty.